Ullage motor: American operations

 The Agena-A was one of the first vehicles to make use of an ullage system in preparation for ignition after separating from its Thor booster.
 Failure of the Agena's internal timer was also blamed for premature ignition of this ullage system in the failed launch of "Discoverer Zero" on January 21, 1959.

 The second stage (S-II) of the Saturn V rocket used in the American Apollo program used four (originally eight) ullage motors located on the aft interstage skirt.
 In the S-IVB third stage, there was an Auxiliary Propulsion System that also had ullage functions.
 Ullage is often a secondary function of the reaction control system such as on the Apollo Lunar Module (LM).
 In his book Lost Moon, Jim Lovell recounted a description of a course-correction burn of the LEM's main descent engine to re-enter a free return trajectory to Earth during the successful recovery of the Apollo 13 capsule:

 When the ship had stabilized in the proper attitude for firing, Lovell would deploy the LEM's landing gear, extending its four spidery legs to get them out of the way of the descent engine.
 Next the computer, relying on other instructions Haise typed into it, would fire four of Aquariuss attitude jets for 7.5 seconds.
 This procedure, known as ullage, was intended to jolt the spacecraft slightly forward and force the descent engine fuel to the bottom of its tanks, eliminating bubbles and air pockets.
 After that, the main descent engine would ignite automatically firing at 10 percent thrust for 5 seconds.

 Soviet/Russian operations

 Ullage motors were used by Soviet engineers for the Molniya interplanetary launch vehicle in 1960.

 Russian Proton rockets use ullage motors called SOZ motors.
-These have a bad tendency of exploding years after end of operations, contributing to space debris.
+These are prone to explode years after end of operations, contributing to space debris.
 So far, 54 such SOZ motors have exploded in orbit.